MuhammadBilalYar/Transact-SQL-Queries/README.md

 # Transact-SQL-Queries
 In This repository you can learn basic Transact-SQL

-** NOTE : You can find video tutorial and other related document in this [GitHun repository](https://github.com/MuhammadBilalYar/Transact-SQL-Queries/wiki/Home/_edit) **
+**NOTE : You can find video tutorial and other related document in this [GitHub Repository](http://microsoftlearning.github.io/QueryingT-SQL/)**

 ## Module 1: Introduction to Transact-SQL
 * Retrieving Customer Data